Ana Lúcia Menezes

 Ana Lúcia Alves de Menezes (22 January 1975 – 20 April 2021), also known as Ana Lúcia Granjeiro, was a Brazilian voice actress and voice director.
 Some of her notable dubbing roles included Sam Puckett in iCarly, Suzy Sheep in Peppa Pig, Laura in the Mexican telenovela Carrusel, Rory Gilmore in Gilmore Girls, and Maite Perroni in various roles.

 She was nominated three times for the Yamato Award: best actress in 2004 for Chihiro Ogino in Spirited Away, best supporting actress in 2005 for Koto in Yu Yu Hakusho, and best actress in 2010 for Misa Amane in Death Note, which she won.

 Personal life and death

-Ana Lúcia also practiced taekwondo, competing in tournaments at the International Taekwon-Do Federation.
+Menezes also practiced taekwondo, competing in tournaments at the International Taekwon-Do Federation.
 She won a bronze medal in the 1997 World Cup.

 Menezes died from a stroke in Rio de Janeiro on 20 April 2021.
 According to doctors, the stroke was caused by cerebral thrombosis which may have been caused by a reinfection of COVID-19 that she had at the end of 2020.